jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 When it comes to data availability and redundancy, MongoDB's replica set concept is ideal.
 Unlike a single instance, these replica sets are built from multiple virtual machines and can either be shared among customers/uses (Mongo hosting scenario), or completely dedicated.

-You can learn about MongoDB through its own documentation:
+You can learn about MongoDB through via its documentation:

 - [Introduction to MongoDB Replication](http://docs.mongodb.org/manual/core/replication-introduction/)
 - MongoDB's documentation provides a short overview of [replica set deployment architectures](http://docs.mongodb.org/manual/core/replica-set-architectures/)